Bjacks0321/Cybersecurity-/PROJECT 5: Incident Handler's Journal/Supporting Document Entries/Documented Incident Investigations/README.md

 ## 🛡️ Entry 1: Documenting a Ransomware Attack

+### 📖 Scenario Summary
+This simulated activity described a ransomware attack that affected a small U.S.-based healthcare clinic.
+On a Tuesday morning around 9:00 a.m., several employees discovered they could no longer access essential files like medical records.
+A ransom note on their computers stated that the organization’s data had been encrypted.
+The attackers demanded a large sum of money for a decryption key.

+The investigation revealed that the attack originated from phishing emails sent to multiple employees.
+These emails contained malicious attachments that, once opened, deployed ransomware and locked the organization out of its critical systems.
+As a result, operations were halted, and external assistance was needed to respond to the incident.

 ### 🔍 Activity Overview
-I analyzed a scenario where a ransomware attack hit a healthcare clinic.
-The attack started with phishing emails containing malicious attachments.
-Once opened, the ransomware encrypted the clinic’s files and displayed a ransom note.
-I documented the event using the 5 W’s: Who, What, When, Where, Why.
+My task was to document the incident using the structure of an incident handler’s journal entry.
+This helped me practice breaking down an incident clearly and professionally while identifying key threat factors using the 5 W’s: Who, What, When, Where, Why.

 ### 🛠️ Steps Taken
-1. Read through the scenario and noted key event details.
+1. Read through the scenario and note key event details.
 2. Opened my incident handler’s journal and logged the actual date.
 3. Added an entry number and description.
 4. Answered the 5 W’s based on the facts provided.